katelynmichalove/BriteCore-Submission/SUBMISSION.md

 - Should it be customer initiated or should it automatically calculate when the answers are put in?
 - Does the agent have an image of the customer’s house when choosing the quality or is it a verbal selection when talking with the customer?
 - Does the square footage include deck areas?
+- How much does the agent know about the levels of home quality?
+Do they simply need the word to remind them or do they need a detailed description to help them?

 ## Research